Running With Sciatica: What You Need To Know

 First off, if you plan to run with sciatica pain, consider warming your lower back up with a heating pad.
-Ten to twenty minutes of heat prior to running or other physical activity may loosen things up just enough.
-If you lack a heating pad, you can try a warm bath or hot shower prior to physical activity.
+Ten to twenty minutes of heat before running or other physical activity may loosen things up just enough.
+If you lack a heating pad, you can try a warm bath or hot shower before physical activity.

 Even if you are not ditching your shoes, transitioning to a softer surface might help with sciatic nerve pain.
 Consider running on a track instead of the road.
 Or run on grass or a dirt train instead of a street.

 Some runners find that wearing a shoe with a very little cushion or structure helps them with sciatica pain.
 Vibrams or Nike Free Running shoes are examples of shoes that are the closest thing to running barefoot without actually being barefoot.

 Shortening your stride might also help you to run with sciatic pain.
 Why?
 Because a shorter stride keeps the sciatic nerve from fully extending.